digitalservicebund/elterngeldrechner/src/application/README.md

 helps to plan the _Elternzeit_ and help to understand the possible options based on the individual situation.

+The user interface is only available in German language yet.
+There is no internationalization in place.
+This has no technical reasons.

 ## Technical Details

 The implementation is based on ReactJS.
 The application is sliced into its